 We have greatly expanded our interest in specifically anaerobic bacteria in the CF lung and Burkholderia cepacia.
 Again, the Cell Culture Core will provide all the cellular reagents required to initiate the generation of hypoxic airway cells for testing the pathogenesis of candidate anaerobes in an airway luminal environment.
 In parallel, the Molecular/Mouse Core has provided both the βENaC mice and wild-type mice that have been used in the recently developed mucus simulant (low melting-point agarose) model to initiate both anaerobic infections and B. cepacia airways infections.
 These Core activities are complemented by a recently funded joint U.S.-Irish R01 to study the acquisition and role of anaerobes in CF lung disease, utilizing 454 pyrosequencing technologies overseen by Dr. Matthew Wolfgang in the UNC Microbiome Core.

 Stubbornly, we continue to believe that there may be a future for gene therapy as a therapy for CF lung disease.
-Thus, the Cell Culture Core supplies large numbers of cells the Samulski lab for AAV gene shuffling approaches to develop novel vectors; to the Olsen lab, for testing novel pseudotyped EIAV vectors; and to the Pickles lab, for studies of paramyxovirus vectors.
+Thus, the Cell Culture Core supplies large numbers of cells to the Samulski lab for AAV gene shuffling approaches to develop novel vectors; to the Olsen lab, for testing novel pseudotyped EIAV vectors; and to the Pickles lab, for studies of paramyxovirus vectors.
 The Molecular Biology Core and the Mouse Models Core provide a variety of mouse models for these gene therapy studies, including CF mice for in vivo studies of AAV and EIAV gene transfer.